sensein/brainkbdocs/docs/deployment_braikbservices.md

 	- JWT_POSTGRES_TABLE_USER_SCOPE_REL: Name of the table to store the relationship information between scope (or permissions) and user.
 The default is `Web_jwtuser_scopes`.
 	- JWT_ALGORITHM: Algorithm to be used in JWT.
 The default is `HS256`.
 	- JWT_SECRET_KEY: Secret key to be used in JWT.

+### Query Service
+The query service provides the endpoints and the functionalities necessary for querying (and updating) the knowledge graphs from the graph database.

+- Navigate to `query_service` directory.
+- Run either `docker-compose-dev.yml` or `docker-compose-prod.yml` depending on your environment, issuing `docker compose up` command.
+	- **Important:** You need to create an environment file (e.g., `.env.development`) and update it with the following information.
+	- Update the common configuration details.
 	- GRAPHDATABASE_USERNAME: Username for the graph database, i.e., `GraphDB` in our case.
 	- GRAPHDATABASE_PASSWORD: GraphDB password.
 	- GRAPHDATABASE_HOSTNAME: Hostname for the graph database.
 Default is `http://localhost`.